 20) Decorative tile and stone looks

-Kitchens and entryways often used surfaces that looked detailed, textured, or patterned rather than plain.
+Kitchens and entryways often use surfaces that look detailed, textured, or patterned rather than plain.
 This was part of the era’s wider love of visible finishes and layered design.
 In updated spaces, the same idea can work with a cleaner approach, especially when using tile effect laminate flooring to keep the look lighter and easier to style.

 21) Oversized entertainment centres

 Before flat screens became the norm, large entertainment units were a major feature in living rooms.
-They framed the television and usually came with shelves, cupboards, and display space, which made them feel practical as well as decorative.
-As screens became slimmer, this look quickly started to feel bulky and dated.
+They framed the television and usually came with shelves, cupboards, and display space, making them both practical and decorative.
+As screens became slimmer, this look quickly felt bulky and dated.

 22) Metallic accents